ngchinchia/serverless-rest-api/README.md

       3. Follow along the installation and deployment instructions above.
       4. Note** : Ensure root user provides necessary access to IAM user.

-3. **Q: Can I use this component with JavaScript instead of TypeScript?**
-   A: Yes, but you'll need to remove type annotations and may lose some type safety benefits.

 ##  :page_facing_up: Resources
 - [Serverless Framework Documentation](https://www.serverless.com/framework/docs)